 Discussing your child’s role as a on older sibling will help set him up for his new role in the family.
 Building up his confidence and making him feel important with encouragement like, “The baby is so lucky to have you, and I’m so lucky to have you as my special helper,” will help children see the change in a positive light.

 In addition to talking to your child about the baby and the changes in your family, find some books centered on the topic of having a new baby in the house or becoming an older sibling.
-Books are always an excellent way to open up conversations and also to discuss things in a safer space that isn’t directly related to Baby themselves.
+Books are always an excellent way to open up conversations and also to discuss things in a safer space that isn’t directly related to Baby himself.

 Including your child in preparations for the baby, such as clothes shopping or setting up the nursery together, will also help confirm the feeling that, rather than something that’s happening to him, your child is an active participant in an important and exciting change coming to the family.